-Because criminal enforcement is not always feasible or appropriate, BSA member companies often utilize civil enforcement procedures -- particularly civil ex parte search authority -- to combat piracy.
+Because criminal enforcement is not always feasible or appropriate, BSA member companies often utilize civil enforcement procedures - particularly civil ex parte search authority - to combat piracy.
 In El Salvador, however, software publishers have great difficulty obtaining civil ex parte search authority because of onerous evidentiary requirements.
-Moreover, the civil law fails to impose any time limits on the process for reviewing and approving civil seizure requests.7 BSA has found that, on average, it takes 45 days to obtain civil seizure authority in El Salvador, by which time news of the raid may have leaked to the defendant or BSA's evidence may have grown stale.
+Moreover, the civil law fails to impose any time limits on the process for reviewing and approving civil seizure requests.6 BSA has found that, on average, it takes 45 days to obtain civil seizure authority in El Salvador, by which time news of the raid may have leaked to the defendant or BSA's evidence may have grown stale.
 This unwarranted delay, which is far longer than the average authorization process in other countries in Latin America, violates Article 41 of TRIPS, which requires that that remedies for copyright infringement be "expeditious."
 Due to these procedural obstacles, BSA conducted only one civil action in El Salvador during 2000.
+For the same reasons, during 2001, BSA did not file any civil suits for copyright infringement.

 In addition to unacceptable delays in the court process described above, BSA encounters the problem of the imposition of very high bond requirements.
-Bonds imposed before a court orders a search and seizure against a suspected pirate have been as high as \$20,000..
-Such bonds are an obstacle to enforcement, in violation of TRIPS Articles 41.1 and 41.2 (remedies prevent effective action against infringement, are unnecessarily costly, and entail unreasonable delays), Article 53 (high bonds requirements are unreasonable deterrence).
+Bonds imposed before a court orders a search and seizure against a suspected pirate have been as high as \$20,000.
+Such bonds are an obstacle to enforcement, in violation of TRIPS Articles 41.1 and 41.2 (remedies prevent effective action against infringement, are unnecessarily costly, and entail unreasonable delays) and Article 53 (high bond requirements are unreasonable deterrence).